imbermuda/slammerwiz/README.md

 ## Install

 1. Download **`SlammerWiz.exe`** from the [latest release](https://github.com/imbermuda/slammerwiz/releases/latest).
 2. Run it.
-Windows SmartScreen will warn (unsigned binary) — click *More info → Run anyway*.
+Windows SmartScreen will warn (unsigned binary) - click *More info → Run anyway*.
 3. The overlay docks top-right of your primary monitor.

 > **Heads up.** SlammerWiz only ever reads your own screen / clipboard and only ever blocks your own left-clicks.
 It does **not** read game memory, modify game files, send any input into PoE, or do anything you couldn't do manually.
-Reading clipboard + dropping local mouse clicks is the safest path I could design — but I'm not GGG.
+Reading clipboard + dropping local mouse clicks is the safest path I could design, but I'm not GGG.
 Use at your own risk.

 ## How to use it